louen/config-files/vim/vim.md

 Note : `vim -u config_file` to force the use of a given config

+I will try to detail why each option is there, mostly as a way to remember it myself but who knows, it can be useful for somebody else.

 ## The minimal vimrc

 Many vim tutorials recommend using the smallest possible vimrc